 Rajiv Gandhi International Cricket Stadium records: Most runs, wickets and more

 The Rajiv Gandhi International Cricket Stadium, also known as Hyderabad Cricket Stadium, is a cricket stadium in Hyderabad named after former Indian prime minister Rajiv Gandhi.
-As the venue prepares to play its part in hosting the upcoming ODI World Cup 2023, we look at all the latest Rajiv Gandhi International Cricket Stadium records, breaking down the most runs scored, most wickets, and many more statistics.
+As the venue plays its part in hosting the ODI World Cup 2023, we look at all the latest Rajiv Gandhi International Cricket Stadium records, breaking down the most runs scored, most wickets, and many more statistics.

 Rajiv Gandhi International Cricket Stadium records